dwachholder/xd-iac/k8s/README.md

 - `namespace.yaml` - Creates a dedicated namespace for the application
 - `deployment.yaml` - Deploys the application with 2 replicas
-- `service.yaml` - Exposes the application within the cluster
+- `service.yaml` - Exposes the application within the cluster (ClusterIP)
+- `loadbalancer.yaml` - Provides external access with load balancing (LoadBalancer)

 ## Prerequisites